rajiv03/DeepDrugV/README.md

     python deepdrugV.py -mol input.mol2 -out output.jpg -dpi integer

-    -mol stands for the receptor, protein or ligand (MUST BE in a mol2 format) -out is the name of the output file (default is png format.
-Need to add a .jpg extension) -dpi is the desired image quality (eg: 120 dpi in 2.7 x 2.7 = 256 x 256 px)
+    -mol stands for the receptor, protein or ligand (MUST BE in a mol2 format) -out is the name of the output file [OPTION](default is png format.
+Need to add a .jpg extension) -dpi is the desired image quality [OPTION](default 120 dpi in 2.7 x 2.7 = 256 x 256 px)

 creating a 2D image of voronoi using protein pocket file in mol2 3D format